willalwin/Predictive-Sewer-Maintenance-Project/README.md

 Language: Java, built in NetBeans 8.2 using Scene Builder for GUI

-Usage: Download files and run in NetBeans :)
+Usage: Download zip file and run in NetBeans :)